rebasive/handbook/docs/README.md

 1. Focused on results, not on long hours, so that you can have a life and don't burn out.

-1. Everyone works remote, but you don't *feel* remote.
+1. Everyone works remotely, but you don't *feel* remote.
 Virtual office.

 1. Giveaways on certain weekends :-D.